ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
+=1.3.1
+* set of icons and a color scheme.
+* support the IE & Edge.
+* ability to purchase add-on with statistics and  notifications in Admin panel.
+* Portuguese & French localization.

 = 1.3.0
-* Link to purchase a PRO version with enhanced statistics and own section in an admin panel
+* Link to purchase a PRO version with enhanced statistics and own section in an admin panel.
-* Option to choose your own color scheme for front-end
+* Option to choose your own color scheme for front-end.
-* Set of icons for front-end notice in the end of post
+* Set of icons for front-end notice in the end of post.
-* Fixed an issue with post ID
+* Fixed an issue with post ID.
-* Portuguese localisation added
+* Portuguese localisation added.

 = 1.2.0
 * new dialog box design (send action is now animated).